 - Horror: seeing an accident, witnessing abuse or causing harm to another.

 - Torture and Ritual Abuse: war torture, concentration camp.

 - Emotional Trauma: severe neglect, abandonment and loss, ongoing abuse.

 ADVANCED – Year 3:

 Further integrate and deepen your understanding of SE theory and practice while developing a greater capacity for resonance with the client.
-Learn to work with complex trauma and syndromes (IBS, fibromyalgia, chronic fatigue).
+Assess how to work with complex trauma and syndromes (IBS, fibromyalgia, chronic fatigue).
 Expand on the use of touch in SE practice.

-- Learn about the importance of stabilization when working with complex trauma.
+- Explain the importance of stabilisation when working with complex trauma.

 - Explore the SE concept of “coherence” in working with complex trauma.

 - Refine touch skills for supporting containment and coherence.